ObolNetwork/kurtosis-charon/README.md

 unless you create a custom build of Prysm with this fix: `pinebit/prysm-vc:latest`.
 This only applies to VC.
 * The known issues with memory manangement, we experienced OOM kills of Prysm BN instances soon after the start.
 This issue is already reported in their backlog.

+### Nimbus BN

+Due to an issue in Nimbus (probably applicable to kurtosis only), when running as a beacon node it requires clients to use JSON request format, not SSZ.
+In Charon we added "json_requests" feature that must be enabled if you choose running Nimbus as BN.
+Before running Charon, update `docker-compose.yml` to include this argument: `--feature-set-enable=json_requests`.

 ### Acceptance Criteria

 Once you have the full stack up and running, you will be watching for logs produced by charon nodes and VC instance in docker.
 Also, you will be using the mentioned Grafana dashboard to see all the metrics pushed by your cluster.